 - □ The built-in MOTION EYE camera cannot be shared by more than one software application.
-If another software application is using the camera, exit the application before using the built-in MOTION EYE camera. - □ The video memory of your computer may be insufficient for displaying images from the built-in MOTION EYE camera.
-Lowering the resolution or reducing the colors of the LCD screen might help. - □ The viewer window may show some noise, for example horizontal streaks, if you view a rapid-moving object.
+If another software application is using the camera, exit the application before using the built-in MOTION EYE camera. - □ The viewer window may show some noise, for example horizontal streaks, if you view a rapid-moving object.
 This is normal and does not indicate a malfunction. - □ If the problem persists, restart your computer.